dontworryjohn/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Troubleshooting commands

-This command check the images what image are on the local machine
+This command check the images on the local machine
 ```
 docker images
 ```

-this  command check the status of the container. good to see if it is running
+this  command check the status of the container. good to see if it is not running
 ```
 docker ps
 ```